dbriemann/glyph/README.md

 A static site generator utilizing Github issues and Github pages.

+See [my blog](https://dbriemann.github.io/blog/) as an example of how it can look and [my introduction to Glyph](https://dbriemann.github.io/blog/2-introducing-glyph-static-site-generator-powered-by-github-issues-and-pages.html).

 ## Usage

 Install glyph by downloading [the latest release](https://github.com/dbriemann/glyph/releases/latest) or by running `go get -u -v github.com/dbriemann/glyph`.